kubernetes-sigs/kubebuilder/docs/book/src/plugins/go-v2-plugin.md

 ```
 <aside class="note">

-<h1> Note </h1>
+<h1>Note</h1>

-By creating a project with this plugin, the PROJECT file scaffold will be using the previous schema (_project version 2_).
-So that Kubebuilder CLI knows what plugin version was used and will call its subcommands such as `create api` and `create webhooks`.
-Note that further Golang plugins versions use the new Project file schema, which tracks the information about what plugins and versions have been used so far.
+By creating a project with this plugin, the `PROJECT` file scaffold will be using the previous
+schema (_project version 2_), so that Kubebuilder CLI knows what plugin version was used and will
+call its subcommands such as `create api` and `create webhooks`.

+Note that further Golang plugins versions use the new Project file schema, which tracks the
+information about what plugins and versions have been used so far.

 </aside>